dotherightthing/wpdtrt-form/readme.txt

 <?php echo do_shortcode( '[wpdtrt_forms option="value"]' ); ?>
 ```

-This will load the following data file:
+= How do I edit the form fields? =

+Edit the data file to change the field attributes or order:

 ```
 ./data/wpdtrt-forms-form-<strong>contact</strong>.json
 ```

-Edit the data file to change the field attributes or order.

 = Shortcode options =